tobyink/rust-tada/README.md

 Usage: tada edit [OPTIONS]

 Options:
-  -f, --file <FILE>  the path or URL for todo.txt
+  -f, --file <FILE>  The path or URL for todo.txt
-  -l, --local        look for files in local directory only -h, --help         Print help information
+  -l, --local        Look for files in local directory only -h, --help         Print help information

 Ensure the EDITOR environent variable is set.